adospace/ReactorUI/README.md

 # ReactorUI
-ReactorUI is a .NET cross-platform desktop UI framework heavily inspired to Reactjs
+ReactorUI is a .NET cross-platform desktop UI framework heavily inspired to Reactjs and Flutter